jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 ---

-On the ASM, it is quite easy to find the options to access the platform’s API, configure what notifications you want to receive in your email, delete your account, and log out.
+On the ASM, it is quite easy to find the options to enable early access to changes to the platform, access the platform’s API, configure what notifications you want to receive in your email, delete your account, and log out.
 These are shown on a drop-down menu that appears when you click the user icon on the upper-right part of your screen.
+Your username,
-Your username, email address and role are shown as well.
+email address and
+role are shown as well.

 ![User Drop Down Menu](https://res.cloudinary.com/fluid-attacks/image/upload/v1646335539/docs/web/web_asm-user_dropdown_menu.png)